quenyoni/mobiVetz/README.md

 # mobiVetz
-A web app that helps pet owners locate and access and mobile vetinarian services.
+A web app that helps pet owners locate and access mobile vetinarian services.